Vortical waves in a quantum fluid with vector, axial, and helical charges. I. Non-dissipative transport: Degenerate limit of high-density matter and non-reciprocity

 For the purpose of studying the excitations in the degenerate limit, we neglect the exponentially damped contributions coming from $P_e$.
 We will restore these terms later in this section.
 Using the standard machinery described in Sec.~\ref{sec:2:Landau}, we can derive the charge densities, entropy density, and the $\beta$- and Landau-frame vortical conductivities, as follows:

 where $\widetilde{Q}_\chi = \widetilde{Q}_A = s_V \widetilde{Q}_H$ and $\tilde{\sigma}_{\chi;\beta}^\omega = \tilde{\sigma}_{A;\beta}^\omega = s_V \tilde{\sigma}_{H;\beta}^\omega$.
-It can be seen that the axial charge density and vortical conductivity are equal to the helical ones multiplied by the sign $s_V = {\mathrm{sgn}}\, (\mu_V)$ of the vector chemical potential $\mu_V$ because, for an ensemble of single-charge particles (as dictated by the high vector potential), the total helical and axial charges are equal to each other up to $s_V$.
+It can be seen that the axial charge density and vortical conductivity are equal to the helical ones multiplied by the sign $s_V = {\mathrm{sgn}}\, (\mu_V)$ of the vector chemical potential $\mu_V$ because for an ensemble of single-charge particles (as dictated by the high vector potential), the total helical and axial charges are equal to each other up to $s_V$.
 Due to this reason, the lines corresponding to $\ell = A$ and $H$, as well as the columns corresponding to $\ell' = A$ and $H$, are proportional to each other at the level of the non-exponential part of the matrix $\widetilde{\mathbb{M}}_{\ell\ell'}$, i.e.

-The above observation implies that, in the strongly degenerate regime, the oscillations in the helical and axial chemical are additive, providing only one degree of freedom in the form $\delta \mu_\chi = \delta \mu_A + s_V \delta \mu_H$.
+The above observation implies that, in the strongly degenerate regime, the oscillations in the helical and axial chemical potentials are additive, providing only one degree of freedom in the form $\delta \mu_\chi = \delta \mu_A + s_V \delta \mu_H$.
 As we just mentioned, this property is to be expected since when the system consists only of particles (that is, there are no antiparticles present), the helicity and chirality are indistinguishable from each other and, therefore, they enter only in the combination~\eqref{eq_mu_plus}.
 Due to the very same reason, at high vector density, the helical and axial vortical waves form the same hydrodynamic excitation, the Axial-Helical Vortical Wave, which inherits features from both original waves.
+Finally, since helicity and chirality are indistinguishable in this limit, we expect that the wave spectrum obtained in the degenerate limit can be comparable with the high-density limit reported in earlier works.
+In Appendix \ref{app:deg} we verify that this is indeed the case.